se-tuebingen/bsl-tools/README.md

 The first time you clone the project, and everytime you pull changes that might add new dependencies, you need to run `npm install` in the project.

 To compile sources, run `npm run build`.
 Notice that the command does not terminate: Webpack keeps watching your input files and recompiles if you save any changes.

+For generating a BSL parser, we are using the [`ts-pegjs`](https://github.com/metadevpro/ts-pegjs) package, which builds upon `pegjs`.
+This package installs a binary which compiles the grammar found in `src/grammar/bsl.pegjs` to a TypeScript parser module.
+The best way to test and edit the grammar is the [pegjs online version](https://pegjs.org/online), since it has syntax highlighting and live testing.

+The command to compile the parser is included in the `npm run build` script (see `package.json` for details), but will not automatically be compiled on save by webpack.

 ## ToDos